 Let’s assume for a minute that your Board of Directors and executive leadership have agreed on a strategy for the coming year.
-This strategy usually includes specific revenue targets by quarter.
-Let’s further assume that your Finance organization has converted these revenue targets into the required bookings to achieve those targets.
+This strategy usually includes specific strategic goals (e.g. revenue targets).
+Let’s further assume that your Finance organization has converted these revenue targets into the bookings required to achieve those targets.
 For those of you on a calendar-fiscal this is the time of year when you are faced with the prospect of setting sales quotas across your organization based on global and regional bookings targets.
 Having done this a few times I have constructed a flexible model you can download and use to create rep level quotas that have better credibility throughout sales and sales management.

 So what makes this model so special?
 Why should Sales Operations or Finance professionals take the time to explore this model instead of just “doing the math” themselves?
 This model is designed to be distributed to every sales manager, allowing them to customize quotas based on their experience, assumptions uniquely relevant to their territory and their hiring plan.
 It gives the sales manager a sense of control since they can customize the quotas of the individuals on their team while retaining the integrity their team target.
 The model definitely helps to get buy-in from your regional managers regarding their ability to make quota.

 Once sales leadership has finalized their discrete quotas then Sales Ops or Finance can roll up the numbers into a global master file and determine the quotas for those players on team numbers.